Rajpratik71/Mininet-wiki/FAQ.md

 If you are using Ubuntu's `openvswitch-datapath-dkms` and `openvswitch-switch` packages, they should update automatically when you reboot.

+Until `openvswitch-datapath-dkms` is reconfigured/rebuilt, Open vSwitch will refuse to start saying that its kernel module is missing.
+For example, you may see a message like:

+    FATAL: Module openvswitch not found.

-If they don't, then you can reconfigure the kernel module manually and restart OVS:
+If rebooting doesn't fix the problem, or if you don't want to reboot, you can reconfigure the kernel module manually and restart OVS:

    sudo dpkg-reconfigure openvswitch-datapath-dkms
    sudo service openvswitch-switch restart